waterlinked/docs/docs/dvl/faq.md

 We realize it may be impractical to avoid air usage altogether when the DVL is mounted.
 One option is to disable the DVL’s acoustics while it is out of water to reduce heating.
 This option is available under **Configuration** in the DVL GUI.

 !!!
 Note
-    If you do use the DVL in air, we strongly recommend running software version 2.0.8 or higher, which allows the DVL to shut down safely if it reaches a critical temperature.
+    If you do use the DVL in air, we strongly recommend running software version 2.0.8 or higher so the DVL can shut down safely if it overheats.
+See [FAQ #9](#9-can-the-dvl-overheat) for shutdown behavior.

 ---